99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

-When a consumer requests a message from the queue it can wait for messages from queue to arrive if there are none in the queue, this is called long polling long polling decreases the number of API calls, messages get processed at the end of the wait period, higher efficiency the wait time can be 1-20s, its better than short polling
+When a consumer requests a message from the queue it can wait for messages from queue to arrive if there are none in the queue, this is called long polling long polling decreases the number of API calls, messages get processed at the end of the wait period, higher efficiency the wait time can be 1-20s, its better than short polling to enable: Set the ReceiveMessage API with a WaitTimeSeconds of 1-20s

 SQS Extended client library:
 library that uses an s3 bucket to send messages higher than 256kb, the queue sends a message telling the consumer to get the larger message from the s3